 And don’t forget the magnificent oaks that adorn the St. Simons Island landscape.

 Shopping St. Simons Island

 Downtown St. Simons Island (SSI) is a treasure trove of locally-owned shops, cute cafes, and art galleries.
-Check out Savannah Bee Company, where you can take home fine honey (the hot is sensational!), natural body care products, and try a sampling of mead, honey wine.
+Check out Savannah Bee Company, where you can take home fine honey (the hot is sensational!), natural body care products, and try a sampling of mead (honey wine).

-Pier Village, the hub of town, has something for everyone.
+Pier Village, the hub of the town, has something for everyone.
 Caution, you may be tempted to browse and wander for hours.

 Don’t feel like driving around the island?
 Call St. Simon’s Lighthouse Trolley for a vehicle to serve your needs.
 You may be surprised at how economical it can be, especially for a group or family.